bbchung/clighter8/README.md

 ### StartClighter8

 Start Clighter8 immediatly.
+Clighter8 will highlight the code after it starts, and the refactor-rename function will be enabled.

 ### StopClighter8

-Stop Clighter8 and cleanup highlight.
+Stop Clighter8 and cleanup highlight, refactor-rename function will be disabled.

 ### ShowInfo